shalabysar/T2D_study/README.md

 - Mathematical model: PD -> PD/(D+H) -> D/H
 - Variables: All but LDL and DBP
 - Scaling: Yes
-- Parameters: 1 + 8 (only mu for first transition, all selected variables for second)
+- Parameters: 1 + 8 (only baseline for first transition, all selected variables for second)

 **MCMC_V4**
 - Model: PD -> PD/D/H